awsdocs/aws-global-accelerator-dev-guide/doc_source/monitoring-global-accelerator.flow-logs.md

 ### Enable Publishing Flow Logs to Amazon S3<a name="monitoring-global-accelerator.flow-logs-publishing-S3.enable"></a>

-To enable flow logs in AWS Global Accelerator,follow the steps in this procedure\.
+To enable flow logs in AWS Global Accelerator, follow the steps in this procedure\.

 ### To enable flow logs in AWS Global Accelerator

 1. Create an Amazon S3 bucket for your flow logs in your AWS account\.

-1. Add the following IAM policy for the AWS user who is enabling the flow logs\.
+1. Add the required IAM policy for the AWS user who is enabling the flow logs\.
 For more information, see [IAM Roles for Publishing Flow Logs to Amazon S3](#monitoring-global-accelerator.flow-logs-publishing-S3.roles)\.

 1. Run the following AWS CLI command, with the Amazon S3 bucket name and prefix that you want to use for your log files: